 Tammie Souza is the NBC10 First Alert Weather team's Chief Meteorologist.
 You can watch Tammie’s live forecasts weekday evenings at 5 p.m. and 11 p.m.

 “Weather has been my passion since childhood,” said Tammie.
 “I was hooked when my grandfather took me flying in a small plane and there was no turning back when I saw my first tornado.
-From storm chasing to blizzards to hurricanes, I love forecasting and sharing the weather story.
-It has been a joy and honor to call Chicago home for more than 16 years.
-Now, I’m excited for the next chapter in my life to unfold in Philadelphia.
+From storm chasing to blizzards to hurricanes, I love forecasting and sharing the weather story with everyone.
 I was born in Pennsylvania and it is exciting to be back and forecasting in my home state.”

 As a certified meteorologist Tammie is one of a handful of women in the nation and one of only a few meteorologists in Philadelphia that holds both the prestigious AMS/CBM Certified Broadcast Meteorology Seal of Approval awarded by the American Meteorological Society, and the NWA Seal of Approval from the National Weather Association.
 Both seals represent the completion of rigorous educational requirements in atmospheric science and the highest level of competency in communicating complex weather, water and climate information.

 In 2010 Tammie was chosen as the first female chairman of the National AMS Board of Broadcast Meteorology and has served on National Boards for both the AMS and the NWA.
 She is also an evaluator for AMS/CBM and NWA Seal applicants.

 Tammie received her bachelor’s degree from San Diego State University and a Broadcast Meteorology Certification from Mississippi State University.
 She recently completed work on her Master’s Degree in Applied Meteorology.